SMSOSS/ict_notes/notes/grouped/Multimedia_Elements_and_Digitization.md

     - Usually used by scanners -> extremely uncommon
     - Normal image / editors **can't** view/edit them

+### Calculation of Image file size ###
+- Resolution × Color Depth
+- Remember to convert color depth to bytes a!
 ---

 ## Videos ##